Death and state funeral of Võ Nguyên Giáp: State funeral

 People lining up to pay respects to General Võ Nguyên Giáp at the National Funeral Hall in Hanoi.
-The teenager standing behind the two uniformed Vietnamese soldiers is a member of the Ho Chi Minh Young Pioneer Organization holding a book of a biography about Giap.
+The teenager standing behind the two uniformed Vietnamese policemen is a member of the Ho Chi Minh Young Pioneer Organization holding a book of a biography about Giap.

 Immediately after news of Giáp's death spread but before it was officially confirmed, there was widespread speculation about the nature of his funeral.
 According to current regulations, only people holding or having held the top positions of general secretary, president, prime minister, or chairman of the National Assembly are entitled to a national funeral (quốc tang).
 Giáp, who was a former Politburo member and a former deputy prime minister, was automatically entitled to a state funeral (lễ tang cấp nhà nước).
 However, protocols allowed for exceptions when the deceased's stature is higher than their official position.

 Upon acknowledging Giáp's death, the Vietnamese government announced plans for a national funeral to be held on October 12 and 13.
 The Funeral Committee consisted of 30 people, headed by General Secretary Nguyễn Phú Trọng.
 The National Funeral Arrangements Committee, headed by deputy prime minister and Politburo member Nguyễn Xuân Phúc, was tasked with making the arrangements for the funeral and burial ceremonies.
 Giáp's body was laid in state at the National Funeral Hall, where mourners could pay their respect beginning on October 12.
 While the main ceremony took place in Hanoi, simultaneous memorials were also held at the Reunification Palace in Ho Chi Minh City and the Provincial People's Committee Office in Quảng Bình, his home province.
 Immediately after the funeral service on October 13, his body was flown to Quảng Bình, where he was buried in Vũng Chùa - Đảo Yến, a location near the coast.
 As his resting place is at a remote location, workers had to quickly pave the road to facilitate the burial.